libremesh/network-profiles/calafou/README.md

 Profile: outdoor_gateway

-First ethernet: WAN connected to fiber modem (wan)
+First ethernet: WAN connected to fiber modem (wan) due to a malfunctioning in the upstream fiber router, this port is statically set to 100 Mbps speed instead of 1000 Mbps

 Second ethernet: unused, configured as LAN for cabled clients connections (lan1)